 CAPM certification requirements

 Do you have a high school diploma or its equivalent that recognized over the world?
-In addition to this, you need to have one of these:
+In addition to this, you must have completed 23 hours of project management education in order to be eligible for CAPM certification exam.

-For you to appear for the certified associate in project management exam, you need to have the above education, experience or the CAPM certification training.
+For you to appear for the certified associate in project management exam, you need to have the above education level and you must have completed the CAPM certification training.
+You can read more about CAPM certification requirements.

-How do I become a certified associate in project management?
+How do I become a certified associate in project management (CAPM)?

 You can follow these 7 steps to get your project management certification in demand: certified associate in project management.

-- Even if you have experience, it is recommended to go for a CAPM training class.
+- Go for a CAPM training class.
 This would give you the 23 hours project management education too in addition to training for the exam

 - Apply on PMI website